lianghu83/Self-driving-electric-ride-hailing-simulation-deep_learning-optimization/README.md

 # Autonomous-electric-car-ride-hailing-simulation
-This project simulated operations of ride
+This project simulated operations of ride-hailing and ride-sharing services using autonomous and electric vehicles.